felixlu/awesome-stars/topics.md

 - [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building agentic IM bots - 生产级多平台智能机器人开发平台/ Agent、知识库编排、插件系统 / Bots for Discord / Slack / LINE / Telegram / WeChat(企业微信, 企微智能机器人, 公众号) / 飞书 / 钉钉 / QQ / Matrix e.g. Integr
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
-- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ All your agents and workspaces in one place, on every device you own.
-Track tasks on a board, accessible from desktop, mobile, browser, or API.
-Self-hosted.
 - [FoundationAgents/MetaGPT](https://github.com/FoundationAgents/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [langgenius/dify](https://github.com/langgenius/dify) - Build Agentic workflows, RAG pipelines, with rich AI model and tool support on one collaborative workspace.
 Deploy on cloud, VPC, or self-hosted, so teams move from prototype to production without reb
 - [PawanOsman/OpenCursor](https://github.com/PawanOsman/OpenCursor) - Open-source Cursor-like AI coding agent for VS Code — agentic chat, multi-provider LLMs (OpenAI, Ollama, llama.cpp), semantic search, and MCP support